bsaakash/UQpy/docs/source/surrogates_doc.rst

 where :math:`\| \cdot \|_{2}` is the standard :math:`L^{2}` norm in the :math:`n`-dimensional Eucledian space :math:`\mathbb{R}^{n}`.
 The above function is also known as the cost function of the linear regression.

 The equation may be under-, well-, or over-determined.
 In the context of Polynomial Chaos Expansion (PCE) the computed vector corresponds to the polynomial coefficients.
-The above method can be used from the class ``PolyChaosLstsq``.
+The above method can be used from the function ``fit_lstsq``.

-PolyChaosLstsq Class Descriptions
+fit_lstsq Function Description
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-.. autoclass:: UQpy.Surrogates.PolyChaosLstsq
+.. autofunction:: UQpy.Surrogates.fit_lstsq
-    :members:

 Lasso Regression
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A drawback of using Least Squares regression for calculating the PCE coefficients, is that this method considers all the features (polynomials) to be equally relevant for the prediction.
 This technique often results to overfitting and complex models that do not have the ability to generalize well on unseen data.
-For this reason, the Least Absolute Shrinkage and Selection Operator or LASSO can be employed (from the ``PolyChaosLasso`` class).
+For this reason, the Least Absolute Shrinkage and Selection Operator or LASSO can be employed (from the ``fit_lasso`` function).
 This method, introduces an :math:`L_{1}` penalty term (which encourages sparcity) in the loss function of linear regression as follows

 .. math:: \hat{\beta} = \underset{\beta}{\arg\min} \{ \frac{1}{N} \| y - X \beta \|_{2} + \lambda \| \beta \|_{1} \}